-The National Cotton Council (NCC) appreciates this opportunity to provide comments on the Environmental Protection Agency's (EPA's) "Registration Review; Draft Human Health and/or Ecological Risk Assessments for Several Pesticides," in particular Acetamiprid.
+The National Cotton Council (NCC) appreciates this opportunity to provide comments on the Environmental Protection Agency's (EPA's) "Registration Review; Neonicotinoid Risk Assessments; Neonicotinoid Benefits Assessments; Notice of Availability."
 The NCC appreciates the EPA's compliance with the Food Quality Protection Act (FQPA) and the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), and acknowledges the many accomplishments of the EPA that have resulted in enhancing the safety of U.S. food and fiber production for consumers.
-The NCC does not believe the general public fully understands the extreme measures employed by EPA to assure crop protection products, used as labeled, continue to provide the public with affordable, safe food and fiber.
-The NCC has reviewed the supporting documents EPA has drafted for Acetamiprid, and urges EPA to highlight the unique mode of action (MOA) with no issues or concerns for human health.
-The NCC urges EPA to recognize that since 2003 this unique MOA has provided cotton producers an additional tool to enhance Integrated Pest Management (IPM) programs, Insect Resistance Management (IRM) programs while preserving or enhancing human safety, a benefit that is seldom acknowledged.
+The NCC does not believe the general public fully understands the exacting measures employed by EPA to assure crop protection products, used as labeled, continue to provide the public with affordable, safe food and fiber.
+The NCC has reviewed the supporting documents EPA has drafted for the neonicotinoid Clothianidin, and urges EPA to highlight the unique mode of action (MOA) with no issues or concerns for human health.
+The NCC urges EPA to recognize that this unique MOA has provided cotton producers an additional tool to enhance Integrated Pest Management (IPM) programs and Insect Resistance Management (IRM) programs, while preserving or enhancing human safety--a benefit that is seldom acknowledged.